ZPMan10197/Alertus-Weather-App/INSTRUCTIONS.md

 - Formatting the API request to match the NOAA API requirements.
 - Displaying the results in an organized and easy-to-read manner.
+- Airplay on Mac was interfering with localhost port 5000 to run the program.

 ## Time spent on the project